 - Guest Wi-Fi Network: Yes

-- Cellular Tethering via USB: 1X USB Port - Most modems and hotspots supported.
+- Cellular Tethering via USB: 1X USB Port - Most modems, hotspots and smartphones supported.

 - Integrated Cellular Modem: No